 To accomplish these goals, our highly educated and passionate pediatric specialists focus, not only on the therapeutic aspect of healing, but real issues that cause family structures to break down, leaving the special needs child lost in the shuffle.
 The majority of a special needs parent’s time is spent coping, keeping their child safe, getting them to and from therapy, and providing hygiene, even into adulthood.
 Sadly, their focus shifts from other children in the family, leaving them vulnerable to outside forces, loss of self-esteem, isolation, etc.

 No parent should ever have to face the day when they are forced to send their child to a group home.
-Special Needs Foundation of America provides the support and resources to keep that tragedy from ever becoming a reality, giving hope to every family with a special needs child; hope for their child’s future; hope that they too, become happy, healthy, and productive citizens, thriving in their community.
+American Autism & Rehabilitation Foundation provides the support and resources to keep that tragedy from ever becoming a reality, giving hope to every family with a special needs child; hope for their child’s future; hope that they too, become happy, healthy, and productive citizens, thriving in their community.